petrokvitka/ai_talents/README.md

 Here we present our prototype for LampixEntertainment.

 You don't need to worry about a complicated installation :smiley: LampixEntertainment offers you a possibility to try all current features of the prototype in your browser.
+You can experience it now by visiting [lampix-entertainment.netlify.app](https://lampix-entertainment.netlify.app/)

-Just follow these steps:
+Or if you want tou try it on your local machine, you can follow these steps:

 `git clone https://github.com/petrokvitka/ai_talents`